-Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time

-The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar
+Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
+The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
+Both the mortgage portfolio and the Notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.

-The Company's exposure to interest rate risk is limited to interest earned on its bank accounts, as both the mortgage loans and the remaining Notes pay a zero rate of interest.
-Therefore, it is not considered to be a significant risk

-RISK MANAGEMENT (CONTINUED)